russgray/basildoncoder_blog/content/Hackish-Monitoring-With-Python-and-wevtutil.md

 This of course rules out doing anything with the MMC snap-in, as manually connecting to 12 boxes every few minutes would be a full-time job in itself.
-Powershell seemingly provides a number of possibilities, but I couldn't get [Get-WmiObject][1] [queries][2] to work, [Get-EventLog][3] wouldn't allow me to provide authentication credentials for the remote machine, and [Get- WinEvent][4] almost worked but failed to return the actual log message, even if I [fiddled with the locale][5].
+Powershell seemingly provides a number of possibilities, but I couldn't get [Get-WmiObject][1] queries to work, [Get-EventLog][2] wouldn't allow me to provide authentication credentials for the remote machine, and [Get- WinEvent][3] almost worked but failed to return the actual log message, even if I [fiddled with the locale][4].
 I want to like Powershell, I really do, but every time I want to use it I hit bugs or OS compatibility issues.

-Recent Windows versions come with a handy tool called [wevtutil][6], however, which is just what I needed.
+Recent Windows versions come with a handy tool called [wevtutil][5], however, which is just what I needed.
 The following command does exactly what I want:

     wevtutil qe Application /c:50 /q:"*[System[Provider[@Name='APP_NAME'] and (Level=1 or Level=2) and TimeCreated[timediff(@SystemTime)<300000]]]" /e:Events /r:REMOTE_IP /u:SECURE\\Administrator /f:xml